Azure/hpcpack-acm-cli/README.md

 ```

 You're assumed to have installed Python `rh-python36`.
 If not, replace it with yours.
 Also note that `pip` in above code refers to Python3's pip, and thus no need of `pip3`.

+## Usage

+After installation, there're 3 commands avaiable: `clusnode`, `clusdiag` and `clusrun` for cluster nodes, diagnostic jobs and general commands separately.
+They each have some subcommands, such `list` and `show`, etc. Execute them with `-h` paramter for help message, like `clusnode -h`.